derblaueengel2003/capstone/Readme.md

 There are 3 apps in this project: _authenticate_, _adminDashboard_ and _myDesk_.

 1. _authenticate_ is the app responsible for the registration of new users and login/logout.
 When a new user registers, a new profile is created and linked uniquely to that user.
 This way additional information about the employee (team assigned, employment start date etc) will be stored separately in the profile leaving the registration information untouched.
+I used here the standard Django authentication and made firstname and lastname mandatory.
    Each user has a profile page where they can edit their information.
 This page uses only server-side python code whith no javascript.

 2. _adminDashboard_ was created to keep the administrative tasks separate from the rest.
 This way it should be easier to add new features in the future or maintain the code without impacting the main app.